paldhous/ucb/2018/dataviz/md/class7.md

 	- `n_distinct(x`) Count the number of unique values in variable `x`.
 - `mutate` Create new column(s) in the data, or change existing column(s).
 - `rename` Rename column(s).
-- `bind_rows` Merge two data frames into one, combining data from columns with the same name.
+- `bind_rows` Merge two or more data frames into one, combining data from columns with the same name.

 There are also various functions to **join** data, which we will explore below.